kostkzn/03_Linux-Networking/README.md

 $ sudo iptables -A INPUT -j DROP
 -->

-After that we are going to check accepted rules using client hosts:
+After that we are going to check accepted rules as a client host:

 ![SSH from Client1](docs/fw-1.jpg)